Lizzyrho21/Reading-notes/README.md

 Here is my [Profile page](https://github.com/Lizzyrho21) if you wanna tune into my next big project!

 # Code 102 Reading-notes
+*This is where you'll find all my notes for Code102!*

 - This is the [Link to my growthmindset notes](/Reading-notes/Growthmindset)